|

 high.
 In other parts it changes based on how much rain

-latent load must be controlled either for comfort or to
+latent load must always be controlled for thermal and

 to do.